praveenprk/interview-task-news-app-summarizer/README.md

-# AI-Powered News Search Application
+# AI-Powered News Search and Summarizer Application

 This project is an AI-powered news search application that allows users to search for news articles using a keyword.
 The application leverages a third-party news API for fetching news articles and uses OpenAI's API to summarize the content of the articles.